-Mac Mead, Program Director of the Pfeiffer Center, has worked with biodynamics since 1975, when he first learned biodynamic methods from former colleagues of Ehrenfried Pfeiffer at the Fellowship Community.
+Mac Mead, Pfeiffer Center Program Director and Farm Team Mentor, has worked with biodynamics since 1975, when he first learned biodynamic methods from former colleagues of Ehrenfried Pfeiffer at the Fellowship Community.
 Mac was the resident farmer at Duryea Farm of the Fellowship Community until 2005, and joined the Pfeiffer Center in 2006.

 Jennifer Greene is Executive Director of the Water Research Institute of Blue Hill, ME.
 Since the 1980s she has been a pioneer of flow forms in the United States, and continues the work of Theodor Schwenk in documenting water quality through the “drop picture” method.